UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-09-12-compe-club-weekly.md

 **WHERE:** ECERF W2-010

-**WHAT:** The location for the annual general meeting for the Computer Engineering Club is soon to be announced!
-Come visit us if you're interested in running for a junior position, want free pizza, or just want to have fun and meet new people!
-We'll announce a location soon - keep your eyes peeled!
+**WHAT:** The location for the annual general meeting for the Computer Engineering Club has been announced, as promised!
+Come visit us if you're interested in running for a junior executive position, or just want to have fun and meet new people!

 </br>